Stem cells and Fibroblast Growth Factor

 Embryonic & Adult Stem Cell

 During the development of a fetus (embryonic stage), we have the “embryonic stem cells” or ES.
 This enables the fetus to form the different parts of the infant’s body.
 When the baby begins to grow and eventually develop into an adult, ES dissipates.
-However, the stem cells are not totally gone because cellular repair remain constant.
+However, the stem cells are not totally gone because cellular repair remains constant.

 Adult stem cells have limited abilities compared to ES.
 Furthermore, there is no need for ES to proliferate, given that the infant has now grown, with its brain, heart, kidney, liver, and other important parts fully developed.
 If we still had ES, we would likely be immortal.

-Stem cell decline
+Stem cell decline:

 But as finite mortals, scientist began looking for ES elsewhere (such as pluripotent cells) and reintroducing it to the body to repair itself.
-It may not have the same effect but nonetheless have proven to affect regeneration of cells and organs in a limited capacity.
+It may not have the same effect but nonetheless have proven to affect the regeneration of cells and organs in a limited capacity.

 The adult stem cell works well if cell tissue or organ that was damaged is minimal.
 However, as we age further, adult stem cells declines and cell regeneration is no longer efficient.
 (NCBI)